Naturalisation

 • Has reached the age of majority by the time of the submission of the declaration of naturalisation;

-• Has no pending deportation procedure or any other issues with regards to his or her status of residence;
+• Has no pending deportation procedure or any other issues with regard to his or her status of residence;

-• Hold one of the categories of residence permits foreseen in the Citizenship Code, inter alia long-term residence permit, residence permit granted to recognised refugees or subsidiary protection beneficiaries, or second-generation residence permit.
-More categories of permits were added in 2018.[8]
+• Holds one of the categories of residence permits foreseen in the Citizenship Code, inter alia long-term residence permit, residence permit granted to recognised refugees or subsidiary protection beneficiaries, or second-generation residence permit

 Applicants should also:[7]